Smell that? Pumpkin spice is in the air!

 - and the average fall temperature in relation to 55 degrees (what we deem “sweater weather”).

-So when nature calls, you best listen: Here are the top 25 cities for autumn outdoor activities.
+So when nature calls, you best listen: Here are the best cities to visit in the fall for outdoor fun.

 Sorry, SF: While Cali is well-represented across the board, it’s The Town across the Bay (no, not Sausalito) that takes top honors.